 Playing the role of Rte.
 24 today is Rte.
 3, which State Police advise ground to a near halt shortly before noon due to an apparently unrelated trio of incidents:

 A rollover northbound near Derby Street sent two people to the hospital.
-Ten minutes later, a couch on top of a vehicle fell off on the southbound side of the same stretch of road, which forced a driver to swerve to avoid the sudden menace, only the car then rolled over as well, sending two more people to the hospital, with minor injuries.
+Ten minutes later, a couch on top of a vehicle fell off on the southbound side of the same stretch of road, which...Read more

 The state's opened up its traffic cameras to the public, so now you can see what state traffic engineers see along Rte.
 128, the Southeast Expressway, Rte.
 3 north of 128, three spots on I-93 between 128 and the Zakim and near the Sagamore Bridge.